 This course provides the basic theoretical knowledge about intelligent agents and multi-agent systems.
 The first part of the course covers the different types of agents, their properties and architectures.
 The second part includes a thorough description of several coordination methods in multi-agent systems.

-The course also includes a practical component on the lab, in which students have to work in groups to develop a multi-agent system.
+The course also includes a practical component on the lab, in which students have to work in teams to develop a multi-agent system.

 Person in charge